YagneshP/daily_routine/js_hard_part_notes/README.md

 ## Closures fundamentals

-- Like we have a function which has another function in it and we retun that/(inner)/ function
+-  we have a function which has another function in it and we retun that (inner) function
 ```js
 function outer () {
 	let counter = 0;